marsplus/POTION/README.md

 ```

-5. Check out the ipython notebook `src/exp.ipynb` for an example to running the code.
+5. Check out the ipython notebook `src/exp.ipynb` for an example of running the code.
+In order to run POTION on networks not listed in the paper, please check out the example at the end of the notebook.

 ### Reference